expectedbehavior/acts_as_archival/README.md

 # ActsAsArchival

-Plugin for atomically archiving model records in activerecord models.
+Atomically archive object trees in your activerecord models.

 We had the problem that acts_as_paranoid and similar plugins/gems always work on a record by record basis and made it very difficult to